nicbou/nicolasbouliane.com/content/projects/minor-report.md

 date_created: 2025-02-01
 ---

 This is a feasibility study for the new website of the [Welcome Center Berlin](https://www.berlin.de/willkommenszentrum/).
 This a counselling centre for immigrants run by the [Senate for Participation, Integration and Migration](https://www.berlin.de/lb/intmig/).
-My report was commissioned by [Minor](https://minor-kontor.de/), who was commissioned by the Senate.
+My report was commissioned by [Minor](https://minor-kontor.de/).

 The following assessment and recommendations are based on my experience running [All About Berlin](https://allaboutberlin.com) since 2017, and my 15 years of experience as a web developer.